-Bylaw 9138 4.
-For the purposes of this zone only, floor area ratio shall not include those parts of the building used for public pedestrian passage right-of-way .
+4. For the purposes of this zone only, floor area ratio shall not include those parts of the building used for public pedestrian passage right-of-way.

 5. There is no maximum floor area ratio for non-accessory parking as a principal use.

-20.26.5 Permitted Lot Coverage 1.
-The maximum lot coverage is 100% for buildings.
-20.26.6 Yards & Setbacks 1.
-There is no minimum front yard, side yard or rear yard.
-2. Building front facades facing a public road shall not be set back from the public road lot line , except for the following elements: a maximum setback of 0.5 m in the ground floor and second floor building face (to the underside of floor or roof structure above); b) a recessed balcony opening shall have a maximum width of 5.8 m, and the total aggregate width shall be a maximum of 30% of the lot width ; c) a recessed third floor building face ; and d) the aggregate area of all recesses and openings in items b) and c) shall not exceed a maximum of 33% of the building facade as measured from the ground level to the parapet cap by the facade width.
-20.26.7 Permitted Heights 1.
-The maximum height for buildings is 12.0 m (not to exceed 3 storeys ).
-2. The maximum height for accessory buildings and accessory structures is 8.0 m Geodetic Survey of Canada (GSC) datum.
-20.26.8 Subdivision Provisions/Minimum Lot Size 1.
+20.26.5 Permitted Lot Coverage

+1. The maximum lot coverage is 100% for buildings.

+20.26.6 Yards & Setbacks

+- 1. There is no minimum front yard, side yard or rear yard. - 2.
+Building front facades facing a public road shall not be set back from the public road lot line, except for the following elements: - a) a maximum setback of 2.5 m of a ground floor and second floor building face (to the underside of floor or roof structure above); - b) a recessed balcony opening shall have a maximum width of 5.8 m, and the total aggregate width shall be a maximum of 30% of the lot width; - c) a recessed third floor building face; and - d) the aggregate area of all recesses and openings in items b) and c) shall not exceed a maximum of 33% of the building facade as measured from the ground level to the parapet cap by the facade width.

+20.26.7 Permitted Heights

+- 1. The maximum height for buildings is 12.0 m (not to exceed 3 storeys). - 20.26.8 Subdivision Provisions/Minimum Lot Size - 1.
 There are no minimum lot width, lot depth or lot area requirements.

-20.26.9 Landscaping & Screening 1.
-Landscaping and screening shall be provided according to the provisions of Section 6.0.
-20.26.10 On-Site Parking 1.
-On-site vehicle and bicycle parking shall be provided according to the standards set out in Section 7.0. except that:
+20.26.9 Landscaping & Screening

+1. Landscaping and screening shall be provided according to the provisions of Section 6.0.

+20.26.10 On-Site Parking

+- 1. On-site vehicle and bicycle parking shall be provided according to the standards set out in Section 7.0. except that: - a) Required parking spaces for residential use visitors and non-residential uses may be shared; and

-- a) Required parking spaces for residential use visitors and non-residential uses may be shared; and - b) On-site vehicle parking shall be provided at the following rate: - i) residential visitors 0.2 space per dwelling unit; and - ii) all other uses on-site parking requirements contained in this bylaw are reduced by 33%.
+- b) On-site vehicle parking shall be provided at the following rate: - i) residential visitors 0.2 space per dwelling unit; and - ii) all other uses on-site parking requirements contained in this bylaw are reduced by 33%.